flaviagiammarino/machine-learning-blog/chronos_bedrock/readme.md

 When all the files are ready, we can build the Docker image and push it to ECR with the AWS-CLI as shown in the `build_and_push.sh` script below.

 **Note:** Before running the script, make sure to replace the following variables:

--`"aws-account-id>"`: The AWS account number.
+- `"aws-account-id>"`: The AWS account number.
--`"<ecr-repository-region>"`:  The region of the ECR repository.
+- `"<ecr-repository-region>"`:  The region of the ECR repository.
--`"<ecr-repository-name>"`: The name of the ECR repository.
+- `"<ecr-repository-name>"`: The name of the ECR repository.

 **`build_and_push.sh`**